itsmetrina/itsmetrina/README.md

 ## Hi there 👋
+<h2 align="left">Hi 👋!
+My name is Trina and I'm a Frontend Engineer from India.</h2>

 <!--
 **itsmetrina/itsmetrina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.